scubajorgen/pdok_top10nl_server/readme.md

 ## Converting PDOK maps
 ### detail levels and zoom levels
 MBTiles are generated for various zoomlevels (1-15).
 MBTiles tiles always have the same size in pixels.
 However, the smaller the zoomlevel, the larger geographical area is covered by one tile.
+While at first I used the most detailed top10nl for all zoom levels, this resulted in huge tile sizes at low zoomlevels/high scales.

-PDOK supplies the maps on various detail levels: top10nl (most detail), top50nl, top100nl, top250nl, top500nl, top1000nl (least detail).
+PDOK however supplies the maps on various detail levels: top10nl (most detail), top50nl, top100nl, top250nl, top500nl, top1000nl (least detail).
 The numbers suggest regular map scales: top10nl = 1:10.000, ...

-We map the various files on the zoomlevels to get tiles with roughly the same size in MBytes (0.5-1 MByte):
+We map the various files on the zoomlevels to get tiles with roughly the same size in MBytes (0.5-1 MByte; done in _02_convert_merged_gpkg_to_mbtiles.bat_ and _03_convert_merged_gpkg_to_mbtiles.bat_):

 | map | Minzoom  | Maxzoom  |
 |----|---|---|